Q) What is OakTara about?

 Q) Where can I buy OakTara books?

-Authors, if so desired, may also sell their books through their own personal websites (you may read more about individual authors and “meet” them by clicking on Authors at the top of our website's home page).
+Authors, if so desired, may also sell their books through their own personal websites and booksignings, etc. (you may read more about individual authors and “meet” them by clicking on Authors at the top of our website's home page).

 Founded by two veterans of the publishing world, Jeff Nesbit and Ramona Tucker, OakTara creates opportunities for new, talented Christian writers and established Christian authors.